mrtinhnguyen/smarterp/README.md

 Some plugins require other plugin to function properly.
 The system will automatically inform you of these dependencies during the installation process and guide you through installing any required components.

-## Customization

-AureusERP is designed to be highly customizable, allowing you to:

--   Install only the plugin you need
--   Extend existing plugin with custom functionality
--   Create custom dashboards and reports
--   Define user roles and permissions

 ### License

-Aureus ERP is a truly opensource ERP framework which will always be free under the MIT License.
+Smart ERP is an open-source ERP framework, distributed under the [MIT License](./LICENSE).
+This project is originally forked from Aureus ERP and continues to remain free and open for the community.

 ### Security Vulnerabilities

-Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Aureus ERP then please email us: support@webkul.com.
+Please **do not disclose security vulnerabilities publicly**.
+If you discover a security issue in Smart ERP, kindly report it responsibly by emailing us at: **support@smarterp.vn** (or your preferred contact).

+We appreciate the efforts of the community to help us keep the system secure and reliable.